expo/expo/docs/versions/unversioned/sdk/location.md

 -   **longitude (_number_)** -- The longitude in degrees.
 -   **altitude (_number_)** -- The altitude in meters above the WGS 84 reference ellipsoid.
 -   **accuracy (_number_)** -- The radius of uncertainty for the location, measured in meters.

 ### `Expo.Location.reverseGeocodeAsync(location)`

-Reverse geocode a location to postal address. _Notice_: Geocoding is resource consuming and has to be used reasonably.
+Reverse geocode a location to postal address.

+> **Note**: Geocoding is resource consuming and has to be used reasonably.
 Creating too many requests at a time can result in an error so they have to be managed properly.

+> On Android, you must request a location permission (`Expo.Permissions.LOCATION`) from the user before geocoding can be used.

 #### Arguments